nickbrandt/GitLab/doc/development/fe_guide/storybook.md

     │  ├─ todo_button.stories.js
     ```

-1. Write the story as per the official Storybook instructions: https://storybook.js.org/docs/vue/writing-stories/introduction
+1. Write the story as per the [official Storybook instructions](https://storybook.js.org/docs/vue/writing-stories/introduction)

    Notes:
    - Specify the `title` field of the story as the component's file path from the `javascripts/` directory,